Enercon E-126: History

 Unfortunately for Enercon, the belief that the turbine's massive nameplate capacity would market itself to operators backfired, and it became a massive failure, with only 9 being ever installed, and this failure prompted Enercon to start tweaking the design.
-Enercon's new E-126 project, from the outset, didn't seem to be a massive change from the E-112, but rather an evolution of the model with a slightly higher hub height (135 m vs. 124 m) and a slightly larger rotor (127 m vs 112/114 m) with a new blade profile.
+Enercon's new E-126 project, from the outset, didn't seem to be a massive change from the E-112, but rather an evolution of the model with a slightly higher hub height (135 m vs. 124 m) and a slightly larger rotor (diameter 127 m vs 112/114 m) with a new blade profile.
 For this new model, the sales were also slow, but sometime in 2011, Enercon increased the generator output from 6 MW to 7.58 MW.
-Sales then began to increase, with the first large-scale purchase of this wind turbine model was at Estinnes wind farm in Belgium, with 11 wind turbines ordered for installation.
+Sales then began to increase, with the first large-scale purchase of this wind turbine model at Estinnes wind farm in Belgium, with 11 wind turbines ordered for installation.

 E-112, the predecessor to E-126.
 Note the different rotor blade profile.